Solen (ship): Wreck

-Eleven barrels of cannons were still extracted from the wreck in 1969, eight of which were cast in Sweden (signed with a sheaf – the Vasa coat of arms), two were Polish and one was Russian, probably captured earlier by the Swedes.
+Eleven barrels of cannons were extracted from the wreck in 1969, eight of which were cast in Sweden (signed with a sheaf – the Vasa coat of arms), two were Polish and one was Russian, probably captured earlier by the Swedes.
 Then the wreck was dug up and the area was searched using ejectors and electricity generators.
-Over the following years, more than 6,000 items were excavated, such as nine more cannons, cannonballs, powder shovels, cutouts, muskets, forts, tin plates, ceramics, Swedish coins, one sculpture depicting a man's head, pieces of clothing and small utility items.
+Over the following years, more than 6,000 items were excavated, such as nine more cannons, cannonballs, powder shovels, muskets, ramrods, and musket supports, tin dishes, ceramics, Swedish coins, one sculpture depicting a man's head, pieces of clothing and small utility items.
 In 1975 the removal of ballast stones from the wreck began, weighing from several to several dozen kilograms.
-Due to the location of the wreck on the approach to the port, on September 10, 1980, the wreck was moved to another place, in the area of Gdynia-Orłowo by means of a floating crane "Dragon".
+Due to the location of the wreck on the approach to the port, on September 10, 1980, the wreck was moved to another place, in the area of Gdynia-Orłowo by means of a floating crane Smok.
 The research of the W-6 position was completed in 1981.
-The exhibits excavated from "Solena" are located in the Central Maritime Museum in Gdansk.
+The exhibits excavated from "Solen" are located in the Central Maritime Museum in Gdansk.
 The 20 cannons found were cast in the period from 1560 to the second decade of the 17th century.